Manfeild: Circuit Chris Amon: Lap records

 The overall 3.030 km lap record has been updated to reflect the correct record for the Clockwise direction.
 While Earl Bamber does hold the TRS record on Manfeild, it is not the official overall record.
 Simon Wills took the record off Graeme Lawrence who set a 1.02.100 record in 1976 in a F5000 Lola T332 (Car#14 painting in Marlboro Colours).
 There is record of faster times around Manfeild, but not during a race.
 Kenny Smith is reputed to have completed a 0.58 lap in a F5000 set in the early seventies, but it was only a demo lap.
 Johnny Reid has also completed a sub minute lap in an A1GP car, but again only as a demonstration run and promotion for the series running in New Zealand at the time.

 While Manfeild now only runs clockwise, there is also an anti-clockwise record held by Greg Murphy at 1.00.81 in a Formula Holden Reynard 92D set in 1995.
-The official race lap records at the Manfeild: Circuit Chris Amon are listed as:
+As of February 2021, the fastest official race lap records at the Manfeild: Circuit Chris Amon are listed as: